DGibson13/Portfolio/Readme.md

-## CPU schedulers (C++)

-I made these with a partner at my first university, Florida Atlantic University.
-It's been more than 5 years and I have since forgotten the finer details of how the schedulers work, but I do remember being quite proud of them.

-Retested in Feb 2022 and they compiled as-is on Visual Studio Code with the appropriate 1st party C++ extension and Mingw-w64.
-If needed, follow the instructions in the 'Prerequisites' section [here](https://code.visualstudio.com/docs/cpp/config-mingw)

----

 ## Chat Program (C++)

 I worked with a partner to create a very simple network chat application.
 There are two chat applications, a server and a client.
 The server needs to be launched first.